LMFDB/lmfdb/Postgres_FAQ.md

    collect the relevant statistics.
 You should also create a view using the `display_stats.html` template, passing your object in as the `info` parameter.
-Note that `DisplayStats` inherits from Sage's `UniqueRepresentation, so it will only be created once.
+Note that `DisplayStats` inherits from Sage's `UniqueRepresentation`, so it will only be created once.
-   Sage's `UniqueRepresentation`, so it will only be created once.

 1. How do I display statistics from multiple tables on one page?